 The Politics of Europe: Is there a common way forward?; The New Social Compact: Striking the Right Balance in Times of Social Polarization and Disruption; Fracture Lines in Europe: Cohesion, Investments and Multilevel Governance; Human Security & Migration; Generation Next of the EU.

-The Cores & Peripheries in Europe Project envisages a 3 year endeavor, with a series of conferences and policy papers in each of the country holding the rotating presidency of the EU Council and the Aspen Institutes host countries.
-Thus, a number of conferences are under preparation, in seek of more continuity on the key aspects of Europe’s topical issues: Generation Next – Future of Europe Conference, to be held in Vienna on September 24-25 (in partnership with Aspen Central Europe and Institut für die Wissenschaften vom Menschen) and the Young Strategists Forum – Generation Next to be held in Bucharest on October 8, pre-opening of the 7th edition of the Bucharest Forum, thus, reflecting on the challenges ahead.
+The Cores and Peripheries in Europe?
+A Europe NEXT Project envisages a 3 year endeavor, with a series of conferences and policy papers in each of the country holding the rotating presidency of the EU Council and the Aspen Institutes host countries.
+Thus, a number of conferences are under preparation or took place already in seek of more continuity on the key aspects of Europe’s topical issues: Generation Next – Future of Europe Conference, held in Vienna on September 24-25 (in partnership with Aspen Central Europe and Institut für die Wissenschaften vom Menschen) and the Young Strategic Leaders Forum – Generation Next held in Bucharest on October 8, opening the 7th edition of the Bucharest Forum, thus, reflecting on the challenges ahead.